alphazframework/zest-docs-latest/docs/controller.md

 	namespace App\Controllers;

-	use Softhub99\Zest_Framework\View\View; //you will learn more about view in later this is for accessing view
+	use Zest\View\View; //you will learn more about view in later this is for accessing view

-	class About extends \Softhub99\Zest_Framework\Controller\Controller
+	class About extends \Zest\Controller\Controller
 	{

 	    public function index()